Python-GIS-book/site/source/part1/chapter-02/md/01-data-manipulation.md

 ```

 <!-- #region deletable=true editable=true -->
 Now we have a subset of our DataFrame with only rows where the `TEMP_CELSIUS` is above 15 and the dates in `YEARMODA` column start from 15th of June.

-Notice, that the index values (numbers on the left) are still showing the positions from the original DataFrame.
-It is possible to **reset** the index using `reset_index()` function that
+Notice, that the index values (numbers on the left) are still showing the index labels from the original DataFrame.
+This indicates that our result is really a slice from the original data.
-might be useful in some cases to be able to slice the data in a similar manner as above.
-By default the `reset_index()` would make a new column called `index` to keep track on the previous
-index which might be useful in some cases but here not, so we can omit that by passing parameter `drop=True`.
 <!-- #endregion -->

+It is possible to **reset** the index using `reset_index()` function which makes the index numbering to start from 0 and increase the index values in a sequantal manner.
+This is often a useful operation to do, because it makes it easier then to slice the data with `loc` or `iloc`.
+By default the `reset_index()` would make a new column called `index` to keep track on the previous index which might be useful in some cases but here not, so we can omit that by passing parameter `drop=True`.

 ```python deletable=true editable=true jupyter={"outputs_hidden": false}
 # Reset index